ShepelevAndrew/BinancePayConnector/docs/README.md

 ## 📌 TODO:

-### 1. Split into separate projects for better separation of concerns:
-- `BinancePayConnector.Core` – shared models, enums, value types, helpers
-- `BinancePayConnector` – typed service-oriented API
-- `BinancePayConnector.Slim` – lightweight `Send<T>`-based variant

-### 2. Replace raw primitives in response types with rich value objects:
+### 1. Replace raw primitives in response types with rich value objects:
 I think do it by base virtual methods like "MapTo" in Result models for mapping to typed model
 - `string PrepayId` → `BinancePayId PrepayId`
 - `string QrCodeLink` → `Uri QrCodeLink`
 - etc.

-### 3. Enhance request models with strongly typed wrappers:
+### 2. Enhance request models with strongly typed wrappers:
 - `string Id` → `BinancePayId Id`
 - `long UnixTimestamp` → `DateTime Time`
 - etc.

-### 4. Write end to end tests for requests
+### 3. Write end-to-end tests for requests

-### 5. Add xml documentation to all methods and classes
+### 4. Add xml documentation to all methods and classes

-### 6. Do auto chossing server depense on ping response

 ---